krzysztofdudek/ai-minion/prompt.md

     *   **ELSE IF** all conditions in Steps 4.1.5 and 4.1.6 are met, **THEN** proceed to Step 4.2, carrying forward the "Points for Investigation" list compiled in Step 4.1.8.
 This is the standard path.
     *   **ELSE** (issues exist with plan file setup - Steps 4.1.5, 4.1.6), **THEN** rectify these issues and re-verify before proceeding to Step 4.2.

+#### Plan File Rules for Step 4.1:

+*   The precise structure of headers, sub-headers, numbering, and formatting in the "Plan file template" (Section 5) MUST be followed meticulously. **No alterations to the template structure are permitted.**
+*   If `.minions/plans/` doesn't exist, create it before creating plan files
+*   If you lack file permissions, notify stakeholder with specific error details
+*   If plan file name conflicts exist, use versioning (e.g., `-v2`, `-v3`)
+*   When working on an existing plan file, you MUST NOT erase or replace previous content in sections like "Stakeholder requirements" unless explicitly instructed to refine or correct a specific point as part of a feedback loop.

 ### 4.2.
 Analyze the Codebase and Design

 **Goal of this step:** To conduct an **exhaustive and deeply curious** investigation of the current codebase, design artifacts, and relevant project knowledge.
 This is a **hardcore iterative research phase** aimed at understanding the existing state so thoroughly that all potential avenues for self-service information discovery are depleted before formulating questions for the stakeholder. **The investigation begins by systematically addressing each of the "Points for Investigation" carried forward from Step 4.1.7, applying the iterative research methods below.** The iteration of exploration continues until multiple attempts from different angles with varied search strategies and terms cease to yield **new, relevant information** that could clarify the requirements or the system's current behavior concerning the task at hand.
 The aim is to identify potential impacts, dependencies, and formulate a solid basis for design considerations, including security and testability, based on maximum possible understanding derived from available resources.